-Without further ado, here is how to make one at home.
+So without further ado, here is how to make a Rum Old Fashioned at home.

 Rum Old Fashioned